 In honour of National Psychotherapy Day, I would like to answer some common question that people have about therapy.
 You may have never engaged in therapy, are wondering if it’s right for you or are simply curious about the process.
-I have discussed a few therapy myths here and the importance of fit between you and your therapist here.
 Here are a few other questions and answers about therapy that may be helpful in determining whether therapy is a good choice for you:

 What sort of issues do people come to therapy for?

 The simple answer is that people present to therapy for any issue in their life that is causing them distress, confusion or suffering.
 If there is some part of your life that is just not working the way you want it to, therapy can be beneficial in understanding these challenges and finding ways to cope and overcome these.
 Some of the reasons that people present to therapy can include (but are not limited to) feelings of depression, struggling with anxiety, unhappiness in relationships, work stress.
 Some people have difficulties that are associated with specific events such as the birth of a child (ex. postpartum depression or anxiety) or have experienced a traumatic event.
 The bottom line is there is no benchmark for whether a problem is “serious enough” for therapy.
 If it is bothering you, if you want to talk about it and you need help with it, therapy may be an appropriate option.